Ask an Optometrist: Can Eye Exercises Improve My Vision?

 Yes.
 There are a few eye exercises that can help you avoid the symptoms of digital eyestrain that often come with long stretches of screen time, says Dr. Lee.

-Nearly 6 in 10 American adults say they have symptoms of digital eyestrain (also known as computer vision syndrome), according to The Vision Council.
-It causes symptoms such as eye fatigue, headache, blurry vision, dry eye, and neck pain.
+Nearly 6 in 10 American adults say they have symptoms of digital eye strain (also known as computer vision syndrome), according to The Vision Council.
+Some symptoms include eye fatigue, headache, blurry vision, dry eye, and neck pain.

 Part of the reason that screen time is so taxing on your eyes is that the letters on the devices aren’t always sharply defined — unlike, say, the words in a book, according to the American Optometric Association (AOA).